Bonnet House pictures | Fort Lauderdale Wedding Photographer

 The exact second Will turned around and saw Katya for the first time at the Bonnet House.
 Pure emotion, perfectly lit.

-As a Wedding Photographer, there are few moments more powerful than the first look.
+My approach to photography is documentary driven and there are few moments more powerful than the first look.
 The iconic Bonnet House Museum & Gardens, providing the perfect background for this emotional moment.
 The very second Will turned around to see Katya in her wedding dress for the first time.
 His expression says everything — anticipation, admiration, and pure joy.
 The Bonnet House provided the perfect backdrop with its lush tropical landscaping and historic architecture, creating a setting that feels both intimate and timeless without distracting from the emotion of the moment.

 Inside the Bonnet House Museum | A Historic Fort Lauderdale Wedding Venue